softeng-feup/open-cx-aacm/Development-Report.md

 **Registar Palestras**

-* **Actor** : Organizador
+* **Actor** : Organizer

-* **Description** : O organizador é o único com permissões para gerir as palestras do evento.
+* **Description** : The organizer is the only one with permissions to manage the lectures of the event.

 * **Preconditions and Postconditions**.
-O registo de palestras é feito quando tem de se adicionar, remover ou alterar alguma palestra do evento (preconditions).
-Esta ação implicará a alteração das palestras a que os participantes podem assistir (postconditions).
+The registration of lectures is done when you need to add, remove or change any lecture of the event (preconditions); this action will entail changing the lectures that participants can attend (postconditions).

 * **Normal Flow**.